Jack Johnson vs. James J. Jeffries: Background

 In 1910, former undefeated heavyweight champion James J. Jeffries, came out of retirement to challenge Johnson, saying "I am going into this fight for the sole purpose of proving that a white man is better than a Negro".
 Aged 35, he had not fought in six years and he had to lose well over 100 lb in order to get back to his championship fighting weight.
 Efforts to persuade Jeffries to "retrieve the honor of the white race" began immediately after the Tommy Burns–Johnson fight.
 Initially Jeffries had no interest in the fight, being quite happy as an alfalfa farmer.
 However, on October 29, 1909, Johnson and Jeffries signed an agreement to "box for the heavyweight championship of the world" and called promoters to bid for the right to orchestrate the event.

 In early December 1909, Johnson and Jeffries selected a bid from the nation's top boxing promoters—Tex Rickard and John Gleason.
 The bid guaranteed a purse of $101,000 to be divided 75% to the winner and 25% to the loser, as well as two-thirds of the revenues collected from the sales of the right to film the fight (each boxer received one third of the equity rights).
 Although it was well understood that a victory for Jeffries was likely to be more profitable than a victory for Johnson, there were no doubts that the event would produce record profits.
 Jeffries mostly remained hidden from media attention until the day of the fight, while Johnson soaked up the spotlight.
-John L. Sullivan, who made boxing championships a popular and esteemed spectacle, stated that Johnson was in such good physical shape compared to Jeffries that he would only lose if he had a lack of skill on the day of the fight.
+John L. Sullivan, the former champion bare-knuckle boxer who had made boxing championships a popular and esteemed spectacle, stated that Johnson was in such good physical shape compared to Jeffries that he would only lose if he had a lack of skill on the day of the fight.
 Before the fight, Jeffries remarked, "It is my intention to go right after my opponent and knock him out as soon as possible."
 His wife added, "I'm not interested in prizefighting but I am interested in my husband's welfare, I do hope this will be his last fight."
 Johnson's words were "May the best man win."